NHL on NBC: Aftermath

 Following the conclusion of the 2021 Stanley Cup Finals, Kenny Albert and Eddie Olczyk moved over to Turner Sports to serve as their lead broadcast team.
 Also moving over from NBC to Turner Sports were studio host Liam McHugh and studio analysts Anson Carter and Keith Jones.

-"Inside the Glass" reporter Pierre McGuire meanwhile, was hired by the Ottawa Senators to serve as the team's senior vice-president of player development on July 12, 2021.
-Secondary play–by–play announcer John Forslund moved on to become the television play-by-play broadcaster on Root Sports Northwest for the Seattle Kraken ahead of their inaugural NHL season in fall 2021.
+"Inside the Glass" reporter Pierre McGuire meanwhile, was hired by the Ottawa Senators to serve as the team's senior vice-president of player development on July 12, 2021, but was fired after one season.
+Secondary play-by-play announcer John Forslund moved on to become the television play-by-play broadcaster on Root Sports Northwest for the Seattle Kraken ahead of their inaugural NHL season in fall 2021.
 Forslund later joined TNT in a fill-in role.
+Other notable former NBC personalities that had subsequently joined TNT include studio personalities Kathryn Tappen and Patrick Sharp and former "Inside the Glass" analyst Darren Pang.

-"Inside the Glass" reporter and studio analyst Brian Boucher joined ESPN/ABC for its NHL coverage as a lead color commentator alongside Ray Ferraro.
+"Inside the Glass" reporter and studio analyst Brian Boucher joined ESPN/ABC for its NHL coverage as its co-lead color commentator.
+Joining Boucher were analysts A. J. Mleczko, Ryan Callahan, and Dominic Moore.
+Also joining ESPN/ABC was former analyst Ray Ferraro, who joined in the same role as Boucher and was later promoted to lead color commentator after Boucher left ESPN (see below).
+Boucher and Moore both left ESPN after the 2022-23 season, with the former joining TNT to replace Keith Jones, who became President of hockey operations for the Philadelphia Flyers.

+The "Inside the Glass" position was adapted by NBC for their NBA coverage when they resumed airing games in 2025.
+The Monday-night games on Peacock feature an "On the Bench" commentary setup in which the two analysts are positioned behind each team's bench with access to their respective assistant coach.
+On November 17, NBC relaunched NBCSN as a primary outlet to broadcast most Peacock-exclusive events including the NBA.